Munich Practical Notes

 The only time Zone M is not enough is when you leave the city boundary.
 Munich Airport, Dachau, Starnberg, and other towns require additional zones or different regional tickets.
 For airport arrival details, read Getting from Munich Airport to the City.

-In practice, you do not need to memorize a zone chart.
+In practice, you do not need to understand a zone chart in detail.
 Enter your destination in the official MVGO app, and it will calculate the route and ticket type for you.

 03Choosing the right ticket